visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 Calling the Query
 """""""""""""""""

-There are a couple ways to call the X Ray Image Query, with their own nuances.
+There are a couple ways to call the X Ray Image Query, each with their own nuances.

 The first is the standard way of calling the query, by using a dictionary to store the arguments.
 This way is recommended.